-- From any page, press and hold the CLR key to display the Default NAV Page.
-(You may skip this step if you are already viewing any of the main GPS pages.) - Turn the large right knob to select the WPT page group.
+From any page, press and hold CLR to select the default NAV page.
+(You may skip this step if you are already viewing any of the main GPS pages.)

+- 2. Turn the large right knob to select the WPT page group.
 "WPT" will appear in the lower right corner of the screen. - 3.
 Turn the small right knob to select the desired WPT page.
 Airport information is displayed on the first six WPT pages: airport location, airport runway, airport frequency, airport approach, airport arrival and airport departure. - 4.
 Press the small right knob to activate the cursor. - 5.
-Use the small and large right knobs to enter the identifier of the desired airport. - 6.
-Once the identifier is entered, the information for that airport will appear on the page.
+Use the small and large right knobs to enter the identifier of the desired airport. - Once the identifier is entered, the information for that airport will appear on the page.
 Press ENT to accept the selected identifier. - 7.
-To view the other airport information pages, press the small right knob to remove the cursor, then turn the small right knob to select the desired page.
+To view the other airport information pages, press the small right knob to remove the flashing cursor and turn the small right knob to select the desired page.